rsolorio/SoloPlayerH/README.md

 ### Playlists and Filters
 A playlist is a static list of tracks selected by the user.
 A playlist and its selected tracks are saved in the database.
 The content of a playlist never changes unless the user adds/removes tracks.

 A filter is a dynamic list of tracks based on criteria created by the user.
 The filter and the criteria are saved in the database, but not the list of tracks.
 Every time a filter is executed the result might be different.
+All information provided by the user (rating, play count, mood, language, etc) on a song can be used to build filters.

 ### And More...
 - 0-5 rating mechanism